Quijotic Research

 The Operator Derivative Program

-A unified framework in which the operator derivative D = δ* — defined by duality with the stochastic integral — yields representation theorems, Leibniz defects, and information-theoretic structure across stochastic calculus, mathematical finance, and AI memory architecture.
+A unified framework in which the operator derivative D = δ*, defined by duality with the stochastic integral, separates representation from calculus and exposes representability obstructions across Gaussian, Banach/stable-Lévy, financial, and AI-facing applications.

 PAPER I